Georgetown Pastors and Staff

 Rev. Marc Nelesen, PhD

 Marc wears multiple hats at church and in life.
-He’s a glad father of three, a husband, a teacher, a coach, a student and lifelong learner, and a writer.
-For us, he’s a listening ear, compassionate presence, comedian, and as he calls it, “a midwife of the soul.”
-Yep, he likes to playfully hang out with words, texts, metaphors, and stories.
-If you want to find him, look for him at the intersections and the edges; those are the places that he finds interesting, life-filled, and ripe for authenticity and transformation.
+He’s a glad father of three, a husband, a teacher, a writer, lifelong learner, and a pastor to pastors.
+For us, he’s a listening ear, compassionate presence, occasional comic, and as he calls it, “a midwife of the soul.”
+If you get to know him, you’ll get it.
+He’s one of those kinds that likes to playfully hang out with words, texts, metaphors, and stories.
+If you want to find him, look near the intersections and the edges.
+He will tell you a story if you ask for one.
+More importantly, he’ll listen to yours and hold it gently in his heart.
 A simple phone call will be the beginning of a coffee or lunch conversation.
-If you want to find him at play, he will probably have a baseball or frisbee in his hand.
+If you want to find him at play, he will likely have a Frisbee in his hand.
+Marc is a professional disc golfer – or as he says, a committed frisbeetarian – and enjoys playing recreationally, collaboratively, and competitively.

 If Mr. Rogers was right that “we are all the ages we’ve ever been”, Eric is somewhere between the ages of 12-50.
 He’s young at heart and has a keen mind.
 As our most versatile staff member, Eric is well-read in psychology, church history, Facebook, and pop-culture at the same time.
 As a student ministries director, he plans playful activities, annually takes all generations to Guatemala, and even teaches catechism.
 When he is not tending or teaching youth, you will find him enjoying time with his family, at a Tigers game, or playing disc golf.